 Hallelujah Diet.
 The Malkmuses’ completely free 60-day video course is where I learned the basics of a plant-based lifestyle.
 You’ll receive a daily email linking to a video where you’ll learn all about the health benefits of a plant-based diet and practical tips for making the switch.
 They also share success stories from people who were able to overcome some pretty serious health problems!

 What the Health.
-I recently watched this documentary on Netflix, and it completely blew me away!
+I watched this documentary on Netflix, and it completely blew me away!
 If I had any doubts about a plant-based lifestyle, this film put them to rest for good.

 Free Printable Plant-Based Quick Start Guide

 In addition to those plant-based resources, you can download my free printable plant-based quick start guide so you know what to eat and what to avoid!
-You can get it by filling out the form below.

 True, making the switch didn’t happen overnight.
 And we’re still perfecting our eating habits today!